-- Possibly averted in all of the Mount and Blade games.
+- Averted in all of the Mount & Blade games.
 No cacti are seen throughout the desert areas.
 However, the isometric travel map has very little detail, so there may actually be cacti there, just not visible or in any of the combat environments.

-- The Third Uncharted game averts with, with the desert in question being in the Middle East.
+- Uncharted 3: Drake's Deception averts this, with the desert in question being in the Middle East.
 Sadly for Drake, there isn't any other life either.

 - In Super Tux Kart, some deserts have cacti.
 Coyote Canyon is an add-on racetrack in a rocky desert with saguaro cacti.
 Coyote Canyon resembles the Grand Canyon in Arizona, though saguaro is not among the cacti at the Grand Canyon.
 Shifting Sands has no cacti, because it resembles Egypt with pyramids.

-- Borderlands 2 has an unusual variation: Stinging Cacti, which are a bit like if a geneticist spliced Electric Eel genes into a cactus plant.
+- The game has an unusual variation: Stinging Cacti, which are a bit like if a geneticist spliced Electric Eel genes into a cactus plant.
 The catch is they only appear in the Arctic sections of the game... which are deserts.

 - The regular variety of cacti (called 'Stactus plants' in-game) appear in the regular sand-and-heat deserts of Pandora.

 - Cacti are the go-to decoration for any and all deserts in Clonk.

 - Half-Life has a few saguaro cacti in the outdoor areas... despite being located in New Mexico.
 (While New Mexico has cacti, it doesn't have saguaros.)